utkarsh530/GPUODEBenchmarks/README.md

 # GPUODEBenchmarks
-Comparsion of Julia's GPU based ensemble ODE solvers with other open-source implementations in C++, JAX and PyTorch.
+Comparison of Julia's GPU-based ensemble ODE solvers with other open-source implementations in C++, JAX, and PyTorch.
 These artifacts are part of the paper:
 > Automated Translation and Accelerated Solving of Differential Equations on Multiple GPU Platforms

 **_NOTE:_**  This repository is meant to contain scripts for benchmarking existing ensemble ODE solvers.
 For external purposes, one can directly use the solvers from the respective libraries.